 The upper site was first opened in 1896.
-There are 5 class bases teaching areas on site, a school library, a breakfast club room, a computer area and an outdoor unit which is used for; the breakfast club, parent workshops, a reading shed and intervention groups.
+There are 5 class bases teaching areas on site, a school library, a computer area and an outdoor unit which is used for; the breakfast club, parent workshops, a reading shed and intervention groups.